 Of course, you’ll get more tools and more quota with the paid versions.
-To get a better view of the plan comparison from these two, look at this table:
+To get a better view of the plan comparison between these two, look at this table:

-To summarize, Sendinblue is the best choice for those who want to have an unlimited number of contacts but doesn't send emails too often.
+To summarize, Sendinblue is the best choice for those who want to have an unlimited number of contacts but don't send emails too often.

-You can send slightly more email per bucks with Mailchimp, but even then, you have to pay a considerable amount of money if you want to start using the advanced features.
+You can send slightly more emails per buck with Mailchimp, but even then, you have to pay a considerable amount of money if you want to start using the advanced features.
 These are things you can get for free with Sendinblue.

 🏆 Best value for money is: Sendinblue